zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

    Specifies the value of the client identification (client_id) assigned by the OIDC provider to the API ML Gateway.

    * **components.gateway.apiml.security.oidc.clientSecret**
    Specifies the client secret assigned by the OIDC provider to the API ML Gateway.
-It is used in combination with the client_id in Access Token validation requests at the /introspection endpoint of the OIDC provider.
+It is used in combination with the client_id in Access Token validation requests at the /introspect endpoint of the OIDC provider.

    * **components.gateway.apiml.security.oidc.registry**
    Specifies the SAF registry used to group the identities recognized as having a OIDC identity mapping.
+The registry name is the string used during the creation of the mapping between the dustributed and mainframe user identities.
+See the [ESM configuration](#esm-configuration) for more information.

 ## Troubleshooting
-- OIDC provider is not configured properly
+- Distributed OIDC provider (OKTA, Simulate bad requests and see OIDC responses - see oidc.debugger.com) is not configured properly
+  - See responses describe what to check
+- ZSS is not enabled or not running
+  - Do we have an error code ?
+See code, try.

+- The configured external mapper user doesn't have required permissions to call the identity mapper.
+See [ESM configuration](#esm-configuration) for more information on required permissions depending on installed ESM.
+  - Return codes from ZSS - logged to GW - find what and what level
+  -
+- The configured external mapper user, doesn't have sufficient access rights to create passtickets and/or to call z/OSMF
+  - (PZA#See troubleshooting of x509)

-- User identities are not mapped properly in SAF and Identitiy Propagation does not work correctly at request time.
+- User identities are not mapped properly in SAF.
+  - Check the mapping definitions in SAF to containe correct values for both, distributed user ID and distributed registry.
+  - In Debug - See reason codes
+--